ChALkeR/notes/Lets-fix-Buffer-API.md

 Note: none of those describes any previously unknown vulnerability in Node.js, this is how the API was designed.
 The problem is in the fact that it's very easy to use the current API in an unsafe way, and there were various libraries hitting that (and probably many more still are).

- 1. [Node.js Buffer knows everything](./Buffer-knows-everything.md), describing the possible consequences of using unitialized `Buffer`s.
+ 1. [Node.js Buffer knows everything](./Buffer-knows-everything.md), describing the possible consequences of using uninitialized `Buffer`s.
  2. [Node.js issue #4660](https://github.com/nodejs/node/issues/4660) — Buffer(number) is unsafe.
  3. [Node.js pull #2586](https://github.com/nodejs/node/pull/2586) — buffer: introduce zero-fill option in constructor.
  4. [Node.js pull #2574](https://github.com/nodejs/node/pull/2574) — doc: minor clarification in buffer.markdown.